Mahboob-A/Algocode/README.md

 ###### b.
 Check Email for Token

-At this time please check your email address, you will have received an email from `auth.algocode.site` domain.
+At this time please check your email, you will have received an email from `auth.algocode.site` domain.

 The email will have the below URL to validate your account activation.

-As Algocode does not have any frontend, we need to verify the account manually.
+As Algocode does not have any frontend, you need to verify the account manually.

 `Example Token URL`: